genieacs/genieacs/README.md

 Finally, run the following in GNU Screen session or something similar:

-    genieacs-acs
+    genieacs-cwmp

 This is the service that the CPEs will communicate with.
 It listens to port 7547 by default (see config/config.json).
 Configure the ACS URL of your devices accordingly.

-    genieacs-api
+    genieacs-nbi

-This is the API module.
-It exposes the API on port 7557 by default.
+This is the northbound interface module.
+It exposes a REST API on port 7557 by default.
 This is needed for the GUI front end to communicate with.

-    genieacs-files
+    genieacs-fs

 This is the file server from which the CPEs will download firmware images and other types of files.

 You can use stream redirection to output to log files:

-    genieacs-acs >> /var/log/genieacs-acs.log 2>> /var/log/genieacs-acs-err.log
+    genieacs-cwmp >> /var/log/genieacs-cwmp.log 2>> /var/log/genieacs-cwmp-err.log
-    genieacs-api >> /var/log/genieacs-api.log 2>> /var/log/genieacs-api-err.log
+    genieacs-nbi >> /var/log/genieacs-nbi.log 2>> /var/log/genieacs-nbi-err.log
-    genieacs-files >> /var/log/genieacs-files.log 2>> /var/log/genieacs-files-err.log
+    genieacs-fs >> /var/log/genieacs-fs.log 2>> /var/log/genieacs-fs-err.log

 For further details about installation and configuration, refer to the [wiki section](https://github.com/zaidka/genieacs/wiki).